robertweiss/PromptAI/readme.md

 - Useful for selective AI processing and better user control

 > [!NOTE]
-> - If an image field is the source, the target is treated as a custom subfield (See https://processwire.com/blog/posts/pw-3.0.142/ for info about image custom fields).
-If left empty, "description" is the default target.
+> - **Image & File fields**: Both work identically - the target field is treated as a custom subfield of the file/image (See https://processwire.com/blog/posts/pw-3.0.142/ for info about custom fields).
+If target is left empty, "description" is the default subfield.
+> - **Supported file formats**: PDF, RTF, Markdown (.md), JSON, XML, CSV, and plain text files.
+> - **File/Image processing**: Each file or image in the field is processed individually with the same prompt.
-> - Repeater templates are automatically detected and labeled as "Repeater: fieldname" in the template dropdown.
+> - **Repeater support**: Templates are automatically detected and labeled as "Repeater: fieldname" in the template dropdown.
-> - When processing repeaters, each repeater item is processed individually with the same prompt.
+> - **Repeater processing**: Each repeater item is processed individually with the same prompt.
-> - The module supports both regular Repeater fields and Repeater Matrix fields.
+> - **Compatibility**: The module supports both regular Repeater fields and Repeater Matrix fields.

 ### Supported field combinations / Examples: